Regus owner's shares slide as COVID-19 curbs, variants slow recovery

 For 2020, IWG suffered a 17% slide in adjusted core earnings and took COVID-19 costs of 389.8 million pounds ($550.24 million).

-Rival Workspace (WKP.L) has warned that a recovery to pre-pandemic levels will take a couple of years.
+Rival Workspace has warned that a recovery to pre-pandemic levels will take a couple of years.

 “For it (underlying core profit) to be ‘well below’ is remarkable, when Q1 commentary was upbeat, occupancy troughed in February and price was supposed to be moving up,” Peel Hunt analysts wrote.